athlohangade/img-gen-stable-diff-model/README.md

 ## Examples

-Some example images generated from the model
+Some example images generated from the model:

 ![Img1](images/img1.png)